cyber-ai-protect/Mitre-Attack-Mapper/README.md

 # Mitre-Attack-Mapper

-This tool lets you parse the whole Mitre Attack in search of all TTPs larching a specific keyword.
+This tool lets you parse the whole Mitre Attack in search of all TTPs matching a specific keyword.
 For instance, let's say you want to have a heatmap with all ransomware related TTPs, boom you have it within seconds.

 No need to manually select which Threat Actor or Campaign or Software, the tool does it for you!